Consumer medicine information

 • some medicines used for stomach ulcers (such as cimetidine).

-Check with your doctor or pharmacist if you are not sure about what medicines, vitamins or supplements you are taking and if these affect Vesanoid.
+Ask your doctor or pharmacist if you are not sure about this list of medicines.

 How much to take